Three Days Two Nights in Girardot

 With an hour to kill, we walked over to the clinic and checked if we could have the yellow fever vaccine shot.
 It wasn’t busy, but we heard that you would have a little side effect after taking the vaccination, so we decided not to get it then, we wouldn’t want to ruin our holiday.
 But at least we know that Sunday morning would be the best time to go there.

-By 09:30 am, people start queuing at the gate, and we joined in.
-But when we presented our tickets to the officer, we were denied boarding it.
-It was apparent that he couldn’t locate our booking from the way he searched the database on the computer, the logbook, and taking our tickets to the ticketing counter.
+By 09:30 am, people started queuing at the gate, and we joined in.
+But when we presented our tickets to the officer, we were denied boarding.
+It was apparent that he couldn’t locate our booking from the way he searched the database on the computer, the logbook, and took our tickets to the ticketing counter.

-However, he didn’t tell us that, instead, he said the bus delayed to new schedule time at 10:00 am.
+However, he didn’t tell us that, instead, he said the bus was delayed to the new scheduled time of 10:00 am.
 I think it’s best to get the ticket directly from the counter instead of booking it online, provided it’s not a holiday weekend.
 Otherwise, it would still be hard to get one.

 Bolivariano Eurovans to Girardot

 10:00 am sharp, we heard the announcement and made our way to the gate.
-The queue was long as there was a bus departing at the same time in the same gate.
+The queue was long as there was a bus departing at the same time at the same gate.
 By the time we left the terminal, it was already 10:20 am.
-Near the terminal, there were plenty of Venezuelan refugee camps with the policeman guarding around the compound.
+Near the terminal, there were plenty of Venezuelan refugee camps with policemen guarding around the compound.

 Club De Billares Monte Carlo